 Time management is crucial for distance students because of the flexible nature of distance study, the fact that distance study is fitted into an already existing busy life, and the distance from class and other students who can indirectly help each other keep up-to-date.
 It is important that distance students use their time wisely.

 A semester timetable is very important as it gives you and others an overview what you are doing during the semester.
 Points to remember while completing a semester timetable are:

 It is important to complete this as soon as possible as it will give you an indication of your workload.

-By entering assignment due dates for all papers you will be able to see possible high pressure times, such as several assignments due in the same week.
+By entering assignment due dates for all courses you will be able to see possible high-pressure times, such as several assignments due in the same week.
 This is very common but can be planned for and coped with.
 A lecturer is not going to be sympathetic about two assignments due on the same day as many others have the same problem.
 Part of being a successful independent learner is personal timetabling of the semester schedule.